pivot-access-ltd/bma-offline-docs/vm-hosting.md

 <h2 id="heading--vnuma">VMs and NUMA</h2>

 MAAS provides extensive optimization tools for using NUMA with virtual machines.
-Earlier versions of MAAS guarantee that machines are assigned to a single NUMA node that contains all the machine's resources.
-As of 2.9, MAAS now allows you to see how many VMs are allocated to each NUMA node, along with the allocations of cores, storage, and memory.
-You can quickly spot a VM running in multiple NUMA nodes, and optimize accordingly, with instant updates on pinning and allocations.
+MAAS allows you to see how many VMs are allocated to each NUMA node, along with the allocations of cores, storage, and memory.
+You can quickly spot a VM running in multiple NUMA nodes by reviewing pinning and allocations.
 You can also tell which VMs are currently running.

 In addition, you can get a bird's-eye view of network configuration: